 As disclosed in the Prospectus, Jay P. Leupp, Portfolio Manager, and Christopher J. Hartung, Portfolio Manager, serve as the Portfolio Managers for the Fund (each, a "Portfolio Manager," and collectively, the "Portfolio Managers").
-Mr. Leupp and Mr. Hartung are jointly and primarily responsible for the day-to-day management of the Fund's investment portfolio.

 Other Accounts Managed by the Portfolio Managers